 The famous French naval officer, explorer, and conservationist Jacques Yves Cousteau’s first tried his scuba diving prototype in 1943.
 Since then it has gone viral.
 Scuba diving opens a whole new underwater world for the masses, but there is a price for that.

 Diving is a great way to learn a lot about marine wildlife and conservation.
 Unfortunately, many popular diving destinations have become too popular and crowded.

 Choose carefully before you go on your next diving trip.
-It may leave a considerable CO2 footprint and also a direct impact on fragile underwater ecosystems.
-Consider if you really need to go to your diving trip to a popular dive site at all.
+It may leave a considerable CO2 footprint and also have a direct impact on fragile underwater ecosystems.
+Consider if you really need to go on your diving trip to a popular dive site at all.

 Snorkeling usually means staying on the water’s surface.
-You must be still careful, not touching and hitting coral reefs.
+You must be still careful, not to touch and hit coral reefs.